talmi/draft-bdmgct-spring-srv6-security/draft-ietf-spring-srv6-security.md

 - Path enumeration
 - Infrastructure and topology exposure: this seems like a non-issue from a WAN perspective.
 Needs more thought - could be problematic in a host to host scenario involving a WAN and/or a data center fabric.
 - Terms that may be used in a future version: Locator Block, FRR, uSID
 - L4 checksum: [RFC8200] specifies that when the Routing header is present the L4 checksum is computed by the originating node based on the IPv6 address of the last element of the Routing header.
 When compressed segment lists {{I-D.ietf-spring-srv6-srh-compression}} are used, the last element of the Routing header may be different than the Destination Address as received by the final destination.
 Furthermore, compressed segment lists can be used in the Destination Address without the presence of a Routing header, and in this case the IPv6 Destination address can be modified along the path.
 As a result, some existing middleboxes which verify the L4 checksum might miscalculate the checksum.
-This issue is currently under discusison in the SPRING WG.
+This issue is currently under discussion in the SPRING WG.
 - Segment Routing Header figure: the SRv6 Segment Routing Header (SRH) is defined in [RFC8754].

 ~~~~~~~~~~~